SupratikB23/SupratikB23/README.md

 </div>

 <h1> </h1>
-<h3 align="center">A zealous Coder and Machine Learning enthusiast surviving College</h3>
+<h3 align="center">A Zealous Coder and Machine Learning enthusiast surviving College</h3>
 <h4 align="center">Slicing Through Numbers, One Line at a Time</h4>

 - 🔭 I’m currently working on **writing Paper on Scientific ML** , **developing a new RL Project** & **working on Human-Computer Interaction**